roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 * Suddenly stop.

 Controlling output pins on the PI
 ---------------------------------

 So far you have used relatively high level commands to control the motors, hidden behind these motor commands is quite a lot of [complex code](https://en.wikipedia.org/wiki/Pulse-width_modulation).
 However, very often you will need to be able to turn and off individual outputs from a computer.
-You might for example want to detonate a war head, activate an air bag or turn on some lights.
+You might for example want to detonate a warhead, activate an air bag or turn on some lights.
 To do these type of actions you must understand how to control voltages on the output pins of a computer.
 In this example we will be controlling an LED bar graph, although you could replace the LEDs with any component you wanted to drive.

 **Step 1:**  Find in your tool box, the LED bar graph component and wire it into your circuit board as shown below, the resistors should go into the black/blue strip.
 Then connect the other side of the LEDs to the PI using the jumper cables, refer to Figure 2 to understand which pins on the PI the LEDs should be connected to, these pins on the PI are called GPIO pins or general-purpose input/output pins.